plchiulab/plchiulab_old_website/research.md

 <br>

-Our lab use cryogenic electron microscopy (cryo-EM) method combined with other biochemical and biophysical approaches, such as lipid nanodiscs technique, to probe the membrane protein structure in its native-like environment.
+Our lab use electron cryogenic microscopy (cryo-EM) method combined with other biochemical and biophysical approaches, such as the lipid nanodisc technique, to probe the membrane protein structure in its native-like environment.
 We are also capable of using **electron crystallography** (two-dimensional (2D) crystal specimens or helical objects) or **single-particle cryo-EM** to study the interaction of protein with membrane lipids at high resolution.
 We initially focus on  the receptor complex structure of the inhibitory signaling of axonal regeneration.

 <br>